AnnaZaragoza/01-Recycling/README.md

 Don't mess up with your bins!
 What goes &amp; what doesn't on each container.

 ## Description
-Show the user, in an attractive yet simple way, how to segregate.
+Web site that shows, in an attractive yet simple way, how to segregate.

-### Web site created to practice HTML5 and CSS (basic level)
+### It has been created to practice HTML5 and CSS (basic level)
-NOT RESPONSIVE.
+NOT RESPONSIVE /
 Language: Polish.
 ### What was practiced:
 * Layouts centered